dogefriendyt/TDS/README.md

 Put the autofarm script in your auto execute folder for your exploit.

-# Description
-If you do not know what units are needed for each autofarm script, look inside the script it's the first thing.

 # Rank

 Farm 3: 8/10 for gems (you die at wave 22 but gives 30 gems)